 In advance of Missing, French conceptual artist Sophie Calle’s first major retrospective in the United States, both New York Times Magazine and the Guardian published lengthy profiles of the famously capricious artist.
 The former used a photo of her “giving birth” to a plush cat from a fake pregnant belly (there’s a backstory, of course, which ties into Calle’s childlessness and her cat’s recent death).
 And both pieces mention that Calle lives with a massive stuffed giraffe head named after her mother – the Guardian even offers up a photo of the two.

 Missing has since opened at Fort Mason Center for Arts and Culture in San Francisco, a repurposed old army post that juts out into the Pacific Ocean.
-The show features four of Calle’s most acclaimed works from her decades-long career.
+The show, which was curated by Ars Citizen, features four of Calle’s most acclaimed works from her decades-long career.
 Among them is Rachel Monique (2007), an immersive installation dedicated to the memory of Calle’s mother.
 This iteration occupies a chapel on a hill overlooking the campus.
 Inside, a video of Calle’s mother’s last living moments plays in the pulpit, while framed excerpts from her mother’s diary decorate the walls.
 A version of that named giraffe hangs in the center, reigning over the pews.

 When it comes to Calle, this air of eccentricity is part of the appeal.
 The cumulative effect of her work is to create a character out of its author, and the performances she gives to the press function as a kind of invisible – but essential – scaffolding for the pieces on display.